Canal 6 (Mexico)

-Canal 6 (alternately known as Multimedios Televisión) is a network of Spanish language television stations primarily concentrated in northeastern Mexico and the southwestern United States.
+Canal 6 (alternately known and more well known as Multimedios Televisión) is a network of Spanish language television stations primarily concentrated in northeastern Mexico.
 The system is part of Grupo Multimedios.
 The flagship station of Multimedios is XHAW-TDT located in Monterrey, Nuevo León.
 Programming features locally produced news, sports, children's shows and general mass appeal variety programming.
 On weekdays, the network produces around twenty hours of live daily programming, with lesser amounts during the weekends and holidays.

 Throughout its broadcast week, the network produces 58 hours of news programming per week under the branding of Telediario, including a Sunday night public affairs program, Cambios.
 It also produces pre-game, post-game and other programming involving Monterrey's two major soccer clubs, Tigres UANL and C.F.
 Monterrey, and through Groupo Multimedios' half-ownership of the team as of February 2017, a media partnership with the Mexican League's Sultanes de Monterrey in baseball, including weekend home game coverage.
 The network also carries the home matches of Chivas over-the-air exclusively in Guadalajara, Monterrey and Torreón.

 The company also has network affiliates in many cities, some of which produce local content.
 The networks spans Northeast and North-Central Mexico, along with the Southwestern United States through over-the-air availability, but is also available nationally in both countries via cable, satellite and IPTV services.
 As of May 2016, all of the network's programming is presented in a 16:9 widescreen optimized form in both standard and high definition.